meltyourface/blank/posts/Telestic-arts-of-ensoulment-and-fetishism/Ritual-of-Patron-Deity-Ensoulment-and-Fetishism/index.md

 ## The Ritual of the Spirited Patron

-Objective: Invoke one's patron deity through the Telestic arts of ensoulment and fetishism.
+**Objective**: Invoke one's patron deity through the Telestic arts of ensoulment and fetishism.

-Note: It is essential to research and understand the intricacies of one's patron deity, as the specific preferences, symbols, and offerings vary between deities.
+**Note**: It is essential to research and understand the intricacies of one's patron deity, as the specific preferences, symbols, and offerings vary between deities.
 This ritual is a blueprint that can be tailored to fit the unique attributes of each patron deity.

 Materials and preparations:
 1. **Sacred objects**: Collect or create items that represent the key characteristics, attributes, or preferences of the patron deity.
 These may include art, jewelry, symbols, or other items.